 Back in Glendara, there is chaos.
 The Oak pub has burned down and Carole Kearney, the Oak's barmaid, has gone missing.
-And then on Christmas morning, while walking up Sliabh Sneacht, Ben and Molloy make a gruesome discovery: a body lying face-down in the snow ...
-Soon it becomes clear that these events are part of a plan for revenge that will have devastating consequences for Glendara's residents.
+And then, while walking the dog up Sliabh Sneacht, Ben and her partner, Sergeant Tom Molloy, make a gruesome discovery: a body lying face down in the snow.

 I adored this traditional crime novel; it's modern day Agatha Christie with Ben as Miss Marple - Irish Examiner on Death at Whitewater Church

 Death at Whitewater Church is a charming debut that bodes well for Andrea Carter - Irish Times

 A promising start - The Sunday Times Crime Club on Death at Whitewater Church

 A beguiling heroine - clever sympathetic and bearing a weight of guilt . . .
 This is Andrea Carter's first book; she'll go far - The Times on Death at Whitewater Church

 The colourful cast of characters may be fictional, but the landscapes, towns and villages are instantly recognisable - Irish Daily Mail on Death at Whitewater Church